tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 }
 ```

-Moving on a while down in `InitUniverse`, one can see the initialization of the `okfor` arrays, which define the valid types for various operands.
-For example, one can see how Go defines which types are valid for the `+` operator
+Later on in `InitUniverse`, one can see the initialization of the `okfor` arrays, which define the valid types for various operands; for example which types should be allowed for the `+` operator.
 ```go
 	if types.IsInt[et] || et == types.TIDEAL {
 		...